-Federal firearm bans apply in every state or United States territory in which are you are present.
-In other words, you can't move out of Washington to avoid a federal firearm ban.
+Unlike state firearms laws, federal firearms law apply in every state or United States territory in which you are present.
+In other words, if you live in Washington but go hunting in Alaska, the federal law applies.

-Each state, including Washington, has its own firearm laws.
-State laws can be more restrictive than federal law but they cannot be less restrictive.
+State firearms laws can be more restrictive than the federal firearms laws but they cannot be less restrictive.

 Federal Firearms Law

-Under federal law, only citizens and lawful permanent residents who are at least 18 years of age can possess or sell firearms or ammunition.
+Under U.S. law, only citizens and lawful permanent residents who are at least 18 years old can possess or sell firearms or ammunition.

-1. You have been convicted in any court (federal, state, tribal, county, or civil) of a crime with a maximum punishment of more than one year in prison
+- You have been convicted of a crime with a maximum possible punishment of more than one year

-2. You have been convicted of a domestic violence crime that meets the definition of "domestic violence" under federal law
+- You have been convicted of a misdemeanor crime of domestic violence

-3. You are under indictment for a crime punishable by imprisonment for more than 1 year
+- You are under indictment for a crime punishable by imprisonment for more than one year